Skip to main content

 Intelligent Transportation Systems

-Intelligent Transportation Systems (ITS) is a combination of electronics, telecommunications and information technology to the transportation sector for improving safety and travel times on the transportation system.
-It is not highways only, but includes all modes of transportation.
+Intelligent Transportation Systems (ITS) use electronics, telecommunications and information technology to improve safety and travel times in the transportation system.
+ITS applies to all modes of transportation, not only highways.

-ITS, traffic signals, roadway lighting, and other electrical infrastructure are not on MISS DIG.
+ITS equipment, traffic signals, roadway lighting and other electrical infrastructure are not included on MISS DIG.

-Contractors must submit a Staking request (Form 5300) five (5) working days before digging in/near MDOT right of way.
+Contractors must submit a staking request form at least five working days before performing any digging in or near MDOT right of way.